Hanscom Field: Notable events at Hanscom Field

 On 8 August 1962, a U.S. Air Force Boeing KC-135 Stratotanker, a modified former tanker, crashed on approach to Hanscom Field's runway 11, destroying the aircraft and killing all three members of the flight crew.

 In September 1964, The Beatles arrived at Hanscom Field aboard a chartered aircraft during one of their American concert tours.
 They were making an appearance at Boston Garden the following day.
 It was felt that the immense popularity of the British singing group would cause congestion at Boston-Logan International Airport, so this alternative airport was selected.

-On 24 November 1988, George Koskotas, who fled Greece after being indicted on five counts of forgery and embezzlement, was apprehended by the FBI at Hanscom Field after landing in a private jet with his family.
+On 24 November 1988, George Koskotas, who fled Greece after being indicted on five counts of forgery and embezzlement for the Koskotas scandal, was apprehended by the FBI at Hanscom Field after landing in a private jet with his family.

 On 31 May 2014, a private Gulfstream IV business jet crashed and caught fire beyond the end of runway 11 following an aborted take off from Hanscom Field, killing all seven people on board.
 A preliminary NTSB report suggests that the flight controls were locked, preventing the aircraft from rotating to take off.
 Lewis Katz, co-owner of the Philadelphia Inquirer, the Philadelphia Daily News, and Philly.com, was among the dead.

 On June 2, 2017, actor Harrison Ford landed at Hanscom prior to spending the weekend in Boston.